Skamasle/plesk-to-hestia-vesta/README.md

 : Run fix-db-relation automatically

-: ** Need detect when databases have correct prefix or user prefix equal than user this will be compatible with Hestia / Vesta and not need changes. **
+: ** Need detect when databases have correct prefix or user prefix equal than user this will be compatible with Hestia / Vesta and not need changes. ** ISSUE DETECTED some plesk may have two databases, USER_databaseHI and databaseHI and this will be a conflict, so we will add prefix to all databases, it needs to be valued

 **IMPORTANT ABOUT DataBases**